PeterDrennan/GettingData-CleaningData/CodeBook.md

 *Merges the training and the test sets to create one data set.

 *Extracts only the measurements on the mean and standard deviation for each measurement.

 *Uses descriptive activity names to name the activities in the data set

 *Appropriately labels the data set with descriptive variable names.

-*From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each  subject.
+*Build a tidy data set with the mean of each variable for each activity and each subject.

+## Technical Details

+*Use the following packages in R - data.table.